-To set the rtty service on the xxx auxiliary port, enter the following parameters in the [Configuration]→[Ports aux.]→[xxx] dialog box:
+To set the rtty service on the port, enter the following parameters in the [Configuration]-[Ports]-[xxx]-[yyy] dialog box:

-- Associated Service: select rtty. - Net Service Parameters: press <Space> to access the following box:
+- Service: select rtty. - Parameters: press <Space> to access the following box:

-- Port TCP: numeric value associates to this auxiliary port. - NL=CR+NL Filter: The line feed character 0x0A can be mapped to carriage return + line feed 0x0D 0x0A, - Always Accept New Connection: set the AX3000 behaviour when a rtty connection is already established and a second connection rtty is received. - Enhanced parameters: see Appendix A.8.2. - Pre-print String: character string sent before the printing. - Post-print String: character string sent after an the printing (for example "\0C" is a form feed)
+- Port TCP: numeric value associates to this auxiliary port. - NL=CR+NL Filter: The line feed character 0x0A can be mapped to carriage return + line feed 0x0D 0x0A, - Always Accept New Connection: set the AX3000 behaviour when a rtty connection is already established and a second connection rtty is received. - Enhanced parameters: see Appendix A.9.3.

+- Pre-print String: character string sent before the printing. - Post-print String: character string sent after an the printing (for example "\OC" is a form feed)